 To apply, use this application form template and upload your proposal here.
 Grants are awarded on a rolling basis, but the priority deadline for the 17-18 academic year is July 1, 2017.
 Proposals will be accepted until all funds have been awarded.
 If you require assistance in projecting transportation expenses in your proposal, consult the transportation cost guide.

 A description of the activities for which you are requesting support.
 Be sure to include a description of how these activities are community engaged in nature as well as how both you, the students, and the community partner(s) will benefit from these activities.

 A description of the learning objectives and explanation of how student participation in the activities will contribute to the attainment of those objectives.

 A budget for those activities that describes their total cost, specifies the amount you are requesting from this program to support those costs, and the list of sources from which remaining expenses will be covered.

 Anticipated number of students who would benefit from the proposed experiential learning activity.

 How We Make Funding Decisions

-Community Engagement: We prefer to fund projects in which persons and organizations from the community beyond campus are genuine partners -- playing some role in the design and implementation of the learning activities and projects address an unmet need as defined by the partner.
+Community Engagement: We are highly selective of and prioritize projects in which persons and organizations from the community beyond campus are genuine partners -- where partners play a role in the design and implementation of the learning activities and projects address an unmet need as defined by the partner.

 Assessment and Development: We hope to support instructors in efforts to learn from student experiences in the activities we support and use what they learn to deepen the significance of student learning experiences in future courses.
-Thus we favor proposals that include plans for assessing the supported activities and applying the results of that assessment in the design of future courses.
+Therefore, we favor proposals that include plans for assessing the supported activities and applying the results of that assessment in the design of future courses.